gcorso/android_academy/README.md

 * integrate the possibility to display YouTube videos (in the place of photos) in the lessons;
 * create a login process and save the profiles online so users can browse and see their friends progresses;
 * create a form in the app where users can directly propose new lessons that you will, then, have to approve;
+* create a collection of tools that developers can automatically add to their app, examples might be a calculator, an interactive periodic table or a password vault;

-If you have ideas of other functionalities that you think that might be useful please write them to us and we will add them to the roadmap.
+If you have ideas of other functionalities or tools that you think that might be useful please write them to us and we will add them to the roadmap.

-If you have the chance to develop a functionality not yet present in the template, please do share it with us and we will add it giving you the credits.
+If you have the chance to develop a functionality or tool not yet present in the template, please do share it with us and we will add it giving you the credits.

 ## Apps

 Here you can have a look at some of the apps that have used this template and hopefully soon there will be yours too:

+* __Cyber Academy:__

 ### Contact